edofrederix/briscola/doc/chapters/4_finiteVolume.md

 ## Finite volume flow solvers

-Briscola has several flow solvers which are based on the finite volume library.
+Briscola has several flow solvers that are based on the finite volume library.
 These solver applications can be found in `applications/solvers`.
 They are briefly described here:
 * `briscolaColocated`: Colocated single-phase flow solver using Runge-Kutta time discretization.
-* `briscolaColocatedCNAB`: Colocated single-phase flow solver using Crank-Nicolson discretization for the viscous term and Adamsh-Bashforth discretization for the convective term.
+* `briscolaColocatedCNAB`: Colocated single-phase flow solver using Crank-Nicolson discretization for the viscous term and Adams-Bashforth discretization for the convective term.
 * `briscolaColocatedTwoPhase`: Colocated two-phase flow solver using Runge-Kutta time discretization and the Volume-of-Fluid (VOF) method for the two-phase interface.
 More details on two-phase solvers are given in [Chapter 5](./5_twoPhase.md).
-* `briscolaColocatedTwoPhaseCNAB`: Colocated two-phase flow solver using Crank-Nicolson discretization for the viscous term and Adamsh-Bashforth discretization for the convective term.
+* `briscolaColocatedTwoPhaseCNAB`: Colocated two-phase flow solver using Crank-Nicolson discretization for the viscous term and Adams-Bashforth discretization for the convective term.
 * `briscolaLaplacian`: Colocated solver for a heat conduction equation of the form $\partial T/\partial t=\nabla \cdot  (\alpha \nabla T) + S$, with temperature